-A devastating back injury can be caused by a number of events.
+Several events can cause a devastating back injury.
 Most commonly, the injured person has been a victim of a serious truck or car accident that has left them in substantial pain.

 Some of the most common causes of back injuries include:

-In a personal injury case the burden falls on the plaintiff (injured individual) to show that the defendant (party alleged to be at fault) did wrong or acted negligently.
-As if being hurt isn’t tough enough, it will be up to you to not only prove that you suffered an injury but the strength of your case may also be impacted by other factors such as your medical treatment and the ways in which the injury has impacted your life.
+In a personal injury case, the burden falls on the plaintiff (injured individual) to show that the defendant (party alleged to be at fault) did wrong or acted negligently.
+As if being hurt isn’t challenging enough, it will be up to you to prove that you suffered an injury.
+The strength of your case may also be impacted by other factors such as your medical treatment and how the injury has impacted your life.

 So what exactly will you have to prove?
 That varies depending on the situation, but generally in personal injury cases that involve some kind of negligence, there are a few key elements that must be proven:

 Additionally, you may need substantial evidence to demonstrate the above four elements.
-Evidence such as the following can be very helpful to proving your case:
+Evidence such as the following can be very helpful in proving your case:

-You might also consider taking notes or journaling about your daily life since you became injured.
-Having a written account of your struggles in your own words may be helpful to your case.
-With the possibility that your injury case may go to trial, such evidence could make an impact on your case.
+Consider making notes or journaling about your daily life since you became injured.
+A written account of your struggles in your own words may be helpful to your case.
+With the possibility that your injury case may go to trial, such evidence could impact your case.

 Since the severity of back injuries can vary from strains to paralysis, the potential compensation you could receive varies as well.
 Damages under consideration can be economic or non-economic.
 The term “economic” damages refer to things like medical bills and lost income, whereas “non-economic” damages are intangible things like pain, suffering, and emotional trauma.
 Every case is different but some common factors that can impact the value of your back injury claim include:

-To find out more about your claim, speak to an experienced personal injury attorney.
-The Law Offices of Michael A. DeMayo have experience with all kinds of personal injury claims related to back injuries and we can help you navigate this difficult process.
+Speak to our experienced personal injury attorneys to learn more about your claim.
+DeMayo Law Offices, Your North Carolina Law Firm™, has experience with all kinds of personal injury claims related to back injuries and we can help you navigate this complicated process.

-Our back injury attorneys have many years of experience and are dedicated to serving those in our community who have suffered injuries because of the negligence of others.
-Don’t go through a back injury alone, call us at 1-877-529-1222 or contact us through our website.
+Our North and South Carolina back injury lawyers have many years of experience and are dedicated to serving those in our community who have suffered injuries because of the negligence of others.
+Don’t go through a back injury alone, call us at (877) 333-1000 or contact us through our website.